rrhinox/k8s-cka-prep-utils/README.md

-# ☸️ K8s CKA Preparation  📋
+# ☸️ Kubernetes CKA Exam Preparation  📋

-Notes of Kubernetes CKA Certification Exam Preparation
+Notes of Certified Kubernetes Administrator Exam Preparation

 ## CNCF Foundation Curriculum
 Study all topics as proposed in the curriculum till you feel comfortable with all.